-Once again, on this site, I cannot make that decision for you, but I may be able to offer ideas and information and contacts that can point you in the right direction.
+Once again, on this site, I cannot tell you how to invest, but I may be able to offer ideas and information and contacts that can point you in the right direction.
 There is a whole community of financial professionals and bloggers and writers who have your best interests in mind.
 Trust me, ‘your bests interests in mind’ is not a staple approach or modus operandi in the investment community.

-Once again, please help your fellow Canadians and share this post with friends and family.
-Email works, or you can use those share buttons at the bottom of this post.
-You can hit the follow button as well – you will be notified when there is a new blog post.
+Once again, please help your fellow Canadians and share this post with friends and family or use those share buttons.

 Thanks for reading.